darkrenaissance/darkfi/doc/src/learn/dchat/local-deployment/seed-node.md

 Error: NetworkOperationFailed
 ```

-That's because there is no seed node online for our nodes to connect
+That's because there is no seed node online for our nodes to connect to.
+A
-to.
+seed node is used when connecting to the network: it is a special kind
+of inbound node that gets connected to, sends over a list of addresses
+and disconnects again.
+This behavior is defined in the ProtocolSeed.

+Everytime we run `p2p.start()` we attempt to connect to a seed using a
+SeedSyncSession.
+If the SeedSyncSession fails, p2p.start() will fail,
+so without a seed node, our inbound and outbound nodes cannot establish
+a connection to the network.
 Let's remedy that.

 We have two options here.
 First, we could implement our own seed node.
 Alternatively, DarkFi maintains a master seed node called lilith that